 No worries!
 We’ll take a look at an easy fix.
 Then we’ll look at how easy it is to test the drop down menu with Chrome’s Inspector.

-If you prefer, watch our video tutorial and learn how to fix this issue.
+If you prefer, you may watch our video tutorial to learn how to fix this issue.

 The issue occurs because a tablet does not have the hover effect of a mouse.
 So let’s say you have a WordPress menu with a drop down (or sub) menu underneath it.
 Let’s say you also have a link on the main menu item.

 On a desktop, when you hover your mouse over that main menu item, the drop down menu appears:

 In this case, hovering on “Countries” menu item opens the drop down menu when viewed on your desktop.